A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

 We consider next the quantum implementation of the non-unitary reflection matrix~$\vec R \in\mathbb R^{N/2\times N}$ introduced in~\eqref{eq:reflection_matrix}.
 To this end, the matrix~$\vec R$ is embedded, or in quantum computing terminology block-encoded, in the unitary matrix

-Except for the first column, its right half is equal to~$ -i \vec R$ up to a scaling factor.
+Except for the first column, its left half is equal to~$i \vec R$ up to a scaling factor.
 The first column and the second half of~$U_R$ are chosen so that all rows and columns are mutually orthonormal, as necessary for unitarity.
-Although the column~$N/2$ is different from~$\vec R$'s first column, it is inconsequential for the final solution of a zero Dirichlet boundary value problem.
+Although the first column is different from~$\vec R$'s first column, it is inconsequential for the final solution of a zero Dirichlet boundary value problem.

-$U_R$ is again implemented by decomposing it into elementary gates, i.e.~$2\times2$ and~$4\times4$ unitary matrices.
-One possible decomposition of~$U_R$ is shown in Figure~\ref{fig:matT-mcx}; other decompositions are possible.
-For concreteness, we choose for the extended domain a discretisation with~$N=16$ gridpoints, i.e. four qubits.
+The unitary $U_R$ is again implemented by decomposing it into elementary gates, i.e.~$2\times2$ and~$4\times4$ unitary matrices.
+A decomposition of~$U_R$ following~\cite{klappenecker2001discrete} is shown in Figure~\ref{fig:matT-mcx}; alternative decompositions are possible.
+For concreteness, we choose for the extended domain a discretisation with~$N=16$ grid points, i.e. four qubits.
 Consequently, the problem domain is discretised with~$8$ grid points and the respective field vector values are encoded as the state vector of the three qubits~$\ket{k_0 k_1 k_2}$.
 The depicted decomposition can be understood as the product of the four unitaries~$U_{R_0}$, $U_{R_1}$, $U_{R_2}$, $U_{R_3}$, each of which will be discussed in the following.

 The leftmost unitary~$U_{R_0}$ in the circuit diagram is given by